 The superintendent is not legally permitted to deny your notice of intent.
 If a superintendent believes a parent’s right to homeschool should be denied, he or she must seek an order from the circuit court, which will only be granted if the superintendent shows evidence that the child will suffer educational neglect.

-You are required to obtain and submit an assessment to your local superintendent by June 30 of each year that you homeschool.
+You are required to obtain an assessment each year that you homeschool and to maintain copies of the assessment for three years.
 You may choose one of four options to assess your child.

 One, you may select any nationally normed, standardized test published not more than 10 years previously.
-The test must be administered by someone other than the parent and according to the instructions of the test publisher.
+The test must be administered by someone qualified according to the test publisher and according to the instructions of the test publisher.
 The test must cover reading, language, mathematics, science, and social studies.
-Parents are required to pay for the testing.
-A child who scores at the 50th percentile or higher, or whose score has improved since the previous year’s assessment results, is considered to have made “acceptable progress” under the law.
+A child who scores in the 4th stanine (23rd percentile) or higher, or whose score has improved since the previous year’s assessment results, is considered to have made “acceptable progress” under the law.

 Two, you may choose to participate in the public school testing program.
-Parents are not required to pay for this testing.
 Acceptable progress will be based on the state testing program guidelines.

-Three, you may provide a written narrative that indicates a certified teacher has reviewed a portfolio of your child’s work and determined that the child’s academic progress for the year was in accordance with the child’s abilities.
-The narrative must include the teacher’s certification number.
+Three, you may obtain a written narrative that indicates a certified teacher has reviewed a portfolio of your child’s work and determined that the child’s academic progress for the year is in accordance with the child’s abilities.
 The narrative must include a statement about progress in the areas of reading, language, math, science, and social studies and note, if any, which areas show need for improvement or remediation.

 Four, if the superintendent agrees, the child may complete any alternative academic assessment of proficiency.
 Acceptable progress will be determined by agreement between the superintendent and the parents.